UCIDataScienceInitiative/AdvancedRWorkshop/RStan/index.md

 ---

-## Example 1 - Revisiting the Coin Flip example:
+## Exercise1 - Revisiting the Coin Flip example:

 + Alternatively, we can specify the model using the log likelihood approach: